 Access key

-An access key is a security credential used within Identity and Access Management (IAM) systems to enable secure, programmatic access to digital resources and services.
-It typically consists of two components: an Access Key ID, which uniquely identifies the requester, and a Secret Access Key, which serves as a cryptographic signature to validate authenticity and authorization.
-Unlike traditional passwords designed for human users, access keys are specifically engineered for machine-to-machine communication, enabling applications, automated scripts, and microservices to authenticate with APIs and cloud-based services.
+An access key is a security credential used in Identity and Access Management (IAM) systems to enable programmatic access to digital resources and services.
+It typically consists of two components: an Access Key ID, which uniquely identifies the requesting entity, and a Secret Access Key, which serves as a cryptographic signature to verify the requestor's authenticity and authorization.
+Access keys are specifically designed for machine-to-machine communication, allowing applications, automated scripts, and microservices to authenticate and interact with APIs or cloud-based services without relying on traditional user passwords.